 Treatments for toenail fungus break down into three categories:

 1) Prescription treatments: these have the most evidence to support they work, as they need to go through large clinical studies to be approved by the FDA.

-2) Over the counter medications: these are usually topical treatments that do not typically go through FDA review but are believed to have an active ingredient that is inhibits fungus growth
+2) Over the counter medications: these are usually topical treatments that do not typically go through FDA review but many drugs are believed to have an active ingredient that is inhibits fungus growth

 3) Homeopathic/home remedies: These are ingredients typically found in nature or their derivatives believed to prevent fungus growth.

 Oral medications, or those that come in pill form, generally work more quickly than topical medications for toenail fungus treatment.
 They also have higher cure rates and the overall treatment time may be shorter than topical options.
 Pills to treat the infection, however, will require a prescription.
 It is also important to note that improvement will continue AFTER oral therapy is stopped, and it may take 9 to 12 months for you to see full results.
 Your healthcare provider will make sure you are not taking an medicines that could have any drug interactions as well as assess all your medical conditions.
 Combining oral drugs and topically applied antifungals can help improve treatment success.